StasPonomaryov/nextjs-telegram-bot-miniapp/README.md

 2) Create Firestore and Realtime databases
 3) Enable Firebase Auth
 4) Create Application.
 Firebase -> Project settings -> Your apps -> Add app -> Web app
 5) Download service account file.
 Open Firebase -> Project settings -> Service accounts -> Generate new private key.
-Download file, rename it to service-account.json and replace the empty one in `lib` folder
+Download file, rename it to service-account.json and place it to `lib` folder
 6) Create 'config' collection with 'settings' document in Firestore.
 Document must have fields `admins` (with an array of strings for admin emails) and `default_language` (with a string for language, 'uk' or 'en' etc.)

 ## Setting variables